scottmconway/nfg-bylaws/bylaws_pandoc.md

 \end{center}

 I.  **Membership and Dues**: Memberships in this grotto shall run from January 1st to December 31st.
-Regular dues shall be determined by the executive committee upon approval by Regular and Associate members and be payable during December or January of the following year.
+Regular dues shall be determined by the executive committee upon approval by grotto members and be payable during December or January of the following year.
 The dues may be pro-rated for the first year for members that join in the middle of the year.
 All members shall provide name, address and emergency contact information upon payment of dues.\
 \
 If members fail to pay by the March meeting, their status in the grotto will become inactive.
 Inactive members can no longer receive mailings and are ineligible to vote.
-Receipt of dues places inactive members back to Regular or Associate status.\
+Receipt of dues places inactive members back to active status.\
 \
 Members may be dropped from action of the Executive Committee for any of the following actions: Deliberate vandalism in a cave, deliberately dangerous action or repetitive negligence during a grotto activity, violation of an N.S.S. or grotto by-law, and non-payment of dues.
-This action is not final until passed by a 2/3 majority vote of a quorum of regular, associate, and honorary members.
+This action is not final until passed by a 2/3 majority vote of a quorum of grotto members.

 II.  **Meetings and Voting**: All members of this grotto shall receive a written or spoken report of the time and place of grotto meetings or activities, at least two weeks in advance of the event.
 The time and place of the meetings shall be determined by the Executive Committee.
-A meeting may also be called by a petition signed by 2/3 of the Regular, Associate and Honorary members of this grotto.
+A meeting may also be called by a petition signed by 2/3 of members of this grotto.
 Meetings shall be held at least 10 times a year.
-For voting purposes, a quorum shall be at least seven (7) voting members present at a meeting, scheduled in accordance with the club by-laws, and with issues decided by a simple majority of those present.
+For voting purposes, a quorum shall be at least seven (7) members present at a meeting, scheduled in accordance with the club by-laws, and with issues decided by a simple majority of those present.
 This does not supersede the voting requirements to make changes to the constitution or by-laws.
 Grotto business requiring a vote may be passed by a simple majority unless otherwise noted.
 If a vote is called, and there are not enough members present to consist of a quorum, the vote will be postponed to the next meeting.